Terminals of Los Angeles International Airport: Tom Bradley International Terminal (Terminal B)

+The Bus Gates, located off the North Concourse, are used to shuttle passengers between Terminal B and nine satellite gates located on the west side of the LAX airfield.
+The Bus Port, located at the West Gates, is used to shuttle passengers from the remote check-in areas at other terminals to Terminal B.

+The main Tom Bradley International Terminal has nine lounges.
+Three are operated by the major airline alliances (Oneworld, SkyTeam and Star Alliance), while the rest are operated by American Express, Emirates, Etihad Airways, Korean Air and Qantas, alongside the independent "Los Angeles International Lounge."
+The West Gates building has space for lounges not yet in use.

 History

-The Tom Bradley International Terminal opened on June 18, 1984, just weeks before the start of the 1984 Summer Olympic Games.
+Known as the "West Side Terminal" during construction until its renaming after completion, Tom Bradley International Terminal opened on June 18, 1984, just weeks before the start of the 1984 Summer Olympic Games.
+It is named in honor of Tom Bradley, the first black and longest-serving (20 years) mayor of Los Angeles, and a champion of LAX.

 The building was added to the west end of the passenger terminal area between Terminals 3 and 4.
 Prior to this, Terminal 2 was the primary international terminal.
-It is named for Tom Bradley, the first African-American and longest-serving (20 years) mayor of Los Angeles, and a champion of LAX.

 By the early 2000s, airport managers grew concerned about LAX's future as an international gateway.
 The international terminal was aging, and many carriers had reduced flights to LAX in favor of more modern airports, such as San Francisco and Seattle/Tacoma.
 By 2007, LAX lost 12% of the seats on its weekly international departures.
 At the same time, the airport was concerned that it would not be able to accommodate future larger commercial aircraft, the Airbus A380 and Boeing 747-8.

 Airport management gave the old terminal a minor facelift in September 2006, adding new paging, air conditioning and electrical systems, along with new elevators, escalators and baggage carousels.
 Meanwhile, the southern-most runway, 7R/25L was shifted 55 ft to the south to prepare it for the additional width of the Airbus A380 and add a parallel taxiway between the adjacent runway.
 Runway 7R/25L reopened on March 25, 2007, and the taxiway was completed in 2008.